sarpong4/snapsafe/README.md

 - **Compression**: Backups are compressed to save space.
 - **File Integrity Check**: Each backup includes a checksum to verify file integrity.
 - **Snapshot Management**: Users can view, restore, and delete snapshots.
-- **Configuration**: Users can specify which files and directories to back up, as well as backup frequency and retention policies.

 ### Usage